 Supervised Clinical Training

-The on-campus department Psychology Clinic is used for training purposes throughout the student's graduate years.
-Clinical graduate students conduct psychological assessments and psychotherapeutic interventions in this facility while receiving supervision from the core clinical faculty.
-Many different theoretical orientations to both assessment and psychotherapy are represented among the faculty, and different types of psychotherapy (adult, child, family, marital, group) are conducted.
+The required clinical training work consists of practicum courses, internal and external practicum training, and a predoctoral internship.
+The practicum courses in assessment and psychological intervention operate as part of the student's training experience in the Department Psychology Clinic, which is run by our training program.
+Our Psychology Clinic is used for training purposes throughout the student's graduate years.
+Clinical graduate students conduct psychological assessments in their second year and psychotherapeutic interventions in their third while receiving supervision from the core clinical faculty.
+Students may pursue advanced training in years 4 and 5 at our Clinic in Dialectical Behavior Therapy and other approaches.
+Most students participate in supervision training in their last year on campus, learning how to conduct supervision effectively.
+Many different theoretical orientations to both assessment and intervention are represented among the faculty, and different types of psychotherapy (adult, child, family, marital, group) are conducted.
 The Psychology Clinic is equipped with observation windows and video equipment to facilitate supervision and the student's training.

-The required predoctoral internship consists of one year of full-time work and training in an APA-approved institution.
-Some students may elect to meet their internship requirement after completion of the doctoral dissertation; however, successful completion of an APA-accredited internship is required for conferral of the doctoral degree.
+The required predoctoral internship consists of one year of full-time training in an APA-approved institution.
+Successful completion of an APA-accredited internship is required for conferral of the doctoral degree.
+Our internship “match rate” in recent years has been very good (about 94%).

 Core Clinical Psychology Research and Teaching Faculty